TRANSPARENCY

 Cold Readings

-- The Cold Readings Coordinator leads the program, curating the year, hiring the guest facilitators, and advising on reader assignments.
+- The Artistic Directors leads the program, curating the year, hiring the guest facilitators, and advising on reader assignments.

 - Readers: Readers volunteer and are cast in such a way that gives priority to new folks, POC, and women.